The first thing you should know about your cover letter is that it will not get you a job.

 This is false.

-Every hiring manager I know reads cover letters to learn more about the candidate and decide if they’re the right fit for the team.
+Every hiring manager I know reads cover letters to learn more about candidates and decide if they’re the right fit for the team.

-So for this article to claim that the cover letter is dead is bullshit.
+So for this article to claim that the cover letter is dead is BS.

 The writer claims you don’t need to submit one because hiring managers can find you on social media to verify your resume content.